Govraskirill/Kafka-with-ai-face-recognise/README.md

   <li>In line consumer = KafkaConsumer change parameter bootstrap_servers=['192.168.1.12:9092'].
 Assign ip address of your mashine/server where ran kafka broker.
 If start code on one machine write localhost:9092</li>
 </ul>

-For build dockerfiles for each element of kafka, run the next commands:
+For build dockerfiles for each element of kafka, run the next commands (only separately, line by line):
 1. Downland from dockerhub images:
 ```{r klippy, echo=FALSE, include=TRUE}
 docker pull kirillgovras/kafka_producer:2.0